Implement Quality of Service (QoS) in Microsoft Teams

 - Packet loss – packets dropped, which can also result in lower voice quality and hard to understand speech

-- Delayed round trip time (RTT) – media packets taking a long time to reach their destinations, which results in noticeable delays between two parties in a conversation, causing people to talk over each other
+- Delayed round-trip time (RTT) – media packets taking a long time to reach their destinations, which result in noticeable delays between two parties in a conversation and causes people to talk over each other

 The least complex way to address these issues is to increase the size of the data connections, both internally and out to the internet.
 Since that is often cost-prohibitive, QoS provides a way to more effectively manage the resources you have instead of adding bandwidth.
 To address quality issues, we recommend that you first use QoS, then add bandwidth only where necessary.

-For QoS to be effective, you'll apply consistent QoS settings throughout your organization, because any part of the path that fails to support your QoS priorities can degrade the quality of calls, video, and screen sharing.
+For QoS to be effective, you must apply consistent QoS settings throughout your organization.
+Any part of the path that fails to support your QoS priorities can degrade the quality of calls, video, and screen sharing.
 This includes applying settings to all user PCs or devices, network switches, routers to the internet, and the Teams service.

 Figure 1.
 The relationship between an organization's networks and Microsoft 365 or Office 365 services